• Skip to primary navigation

 Ajitama is one of the most popular ramen toppings.
 They have a silky egg white, soft buttery yolk, and almost teriyaki-like flavor.
 To make these restaurant-worthy marinated ramen eggs, all you need are 4 ingredients for the sauce, eggs, and a few minutes to prepare the recipe.

 We love to eat ajitama as a snack or in a "mega bite" with ramen noodles and a little bit of every other toppings.
-While these eggs are delicious as a ramen topping, they are also perfect with fried rice, a breakfast rice bowl, or in an egg salad sandwich.
+While these eggs are delicious as a ramen topping, they are also perfect with breakfast fried rice, a breakfast rice bowl, or in a Japanese egg salad sandwich.

 Jump to: